Nakilon/reddit_bot/README.md

     require "reddit_bot"

-probably Gemfile:
+or via Gemfile:

     source "https://rubygems.org"
     gem "reddit_bot"

-TODO: Write usage instructions here
+TODO: write more usage instructions here
 TODO: manual on how to create bots with Reddit web interface and run via bash console

 To update the gem version in Gemfile.lock when using Gemfile like this: `gem "reddit_bot", "~>1.1.0"`, do the: